Full-Time (12 credits and above / semester): $550 / credit

 Tuition is due at the time of registration.
-(See registration dates listed in the Academic Calendar.
-Please note: Failure to pay tuition and fees on time may result in dropping students from classes.
+(See registration dates listed in the Academic Calendar.)
+Please note: Students are subject to a late payment fee of $50/month.
+Failure to pay tuition and fees on time may result in dropping students from classes.
 Students with overdue tuition may not register for succeeding semesters.
 Transcripts will not be released to students with outstanding tuition.
+Please note: tuition at the California Jazz Conservatory is subject to increase by approximately 4% per year.

 Students must pay a one-time, non-refundable Application Fee of $100.
 The Application Fee is submitted along with the Application for Admission.

 A non-refundable Registration Fee of $50 is charged per semester.
-Students registering after the deadline will be charged a late registration fee of $50 (please see Academic Calendar 2013-2014 for registration deadlines).
+Students registering after the deadline will be charged a Late Registration Fee of $50 (please see Academic Calendar for registration deadlines).

 Students should expect to pay approximately $300 for texts and supporting course materials per semester.